-The estimates of reserves and contingent resources have been provided by Mr John Hattner of Netherland, Sewell and Associates Inc (NSAI).
+The estimates of reserves and contingent resources have been provided by Mr John Hattner of NSAI.
 Mr Hattner is a full-time employee of NSAI, has over 30 years of industry experience and 20 years of experience in reserve estimation, is a licensed geologist, and has consented to the use of the information presented herein.
 The estimates in the report by Mr Hattner have been prepared in accordance with the definitions and guidelines set forth in the 2007 Petroleum and Resource Management System (PRMS) approved by the Society of Petroleum Engineers (SPE), utilising a deterministic methodology.

-ATP814P (Blue Energy 100% and Operator)
+ATP814P (Blue Energy 100% and Operator) - Bowen Basin

-This permit currently has 2P reserves of 71 PJ, 3P reserves of 298 PJ and 3,248 PJ of Contingent Resources (as independently estimated by Netherland, Sewell and Associates Inc (NSAI)).
+This permit currently has 2P reserves of 71 PJ, 3P reserves of 298 PJ and 3,248 PJ of Contingent Resources (as independently estimated by NSAI).
 It consists of 7 separate blocks, with the Sapphire Block holding the majority of the 2P and 3P reserves.
+This Block is in very close proximity to the current production from the Moranbah Gas Project Joint Venture.